mzandvliet/PUN-SpaceRocks/README.md

 	* Using the new ECS would make this orders of magnitude more efficient
 * Code for Server/Client/Owner/Remote roles tends to get mushed together
 	* Brings lots of branching based on view.isMine ownership
-	* We decoupled this in one of our own networking libraries, makes the code for complex networked objects more manageable
+	* We decoupled this in [one of our own early networking projects](https://bitbucket.org/m_zandvliet/rigidbodysync/src/default/Assets/Scripts/Player/), makes the code for complex networked objects more manageable
 * Peer2Peer by default
 	* Makes it pretty trivial to write cheats and exploits
   * For processes not associated with a specific player, not clear where they should live